An Erd\H{o}s--Szekeres type result for words with repeats: Concluding remarks

 While in this note we only considered unavoidable patterns for words with a given number of repeats, it is also natural to consider the same problem for a more restricted family of words of length $(k+1)N$ consisting of exactly $k+1$ occurrences of each number in $[N]$, and thus $kN$ repeats.
-In this setting, we can easily adapt our proofs of \Cref{prop: word with m repeats} and \Cref{prop: bound is tight} (as mentioned above) to show the following. \begin{prop} For every integer $k\geq 1$, any word consisting of exactly $k+1$ occurrences of each number in $[n^6+1]$ must contain one of the following patterns. \begin{enumerate}[label={\upshape\alph*)}] \item $(0^{k+1}1^{k+1}\cdots n^{k+1})^e$ for $e \in \{id, rev \}$. \item $(012 \cdots n)^{e_1}(012 \cdots n)^{e_2}$ for $e_1, e_2 \in \{id, rev \}$. \end{enumerate} Moreover, the choice of $n^6+1$ is best possible for every $k$. \end{prop}
+In this setting, as mentioned above, we can easily adapt our proofs of Theorem~\ref{prop: word with m repeats} and Proposition~\ref{prop: bound is tight} to show the following. \begin{prop} For every integer $k\geq 1$, any word consisting of exactly $k+1$ occurrences of each number in $[n^6+1]$ must contain one of the following patterns. \begin{enumerate}[label={\upshape\alph*)}] \item $(0^{k+1}1^{k+1}\cdots n^{k+1})^e$ for $e \in \{id, rev \}$. \item $(012 \cdots n)^{e_1}(012 \cdots n)^{e_2}$ for $e_1, e_2 \in \{id, rev \}$. \end{enumerate} Moreover, the choice of $n^6+1$ is best possible for every $k$. \end{prop}

 In both settings, it would also be interesting to find other families of unavoidable patterns.